VeritasSoftware/AspNetCore.Security.Jwt/README.md

 **Implement IAuthentication interface:**

-Validate the Username and Password here.
+Validate the Id and Password here.

+The **IdType** supported so far are Name, Email.

 After this validation, the Jwt token is issued by the **TokenController**.

 ```C#